Why Can’t I Sing High Notes Anymore?

 How do you sing high notes without straining?
 Providing you’ve built a strong foundation for your voice like I’ve shown you in the complimentary foundations course here at Bohemian Vocal Studio, then you need to start developing your register control and learn to tune your vowels correctly.
 I like to think of “Chest Voice” as full-length vocal chords, and “Head Voice” as fully-shortened (zipped) vocal chords – then everything in between (your singing voice) is your “Mix” or your “Middle” register.
 If you’re simply trying to sing higher chest voice notes by pushing and straining, then your high range will almost certainly falter over time – if you learn how to sing in mix voice instead, and achieve the same power and depth of resonance as your chest, then your voice will actually GROW in range and strength over time.

 How do you sing high notes easily?
 One of the most guarded singing secrets out there by most vocal coaches and great singers is how to sing high notes with ease – the answer is simple, coordinating your middle register with a properly tuned vowel.
-It really IS that easy to sing high, you just haven’t been shown how;
+It really IS that easy to sing high, you just haven’t learned how to control your voice in the right manner yet.

 The first thing you need to do is learn how to RELEASE your vocal registers – a fantastic way to release your registers is by using either a lip trill, or even a simple hum.
 The purpose behind register release is simply to connect the two sets of musculature that currently separate your chest voice vs head voice – so don’t try to go for a ‘useable’ or ‘rock’ tone or a full sound, the ONLY intention behind the exercise is to release, release, release.